Best Key Finder of 2020

 We broke our performance tests up into four categories — dimensions, alert range, noise, and how easy each device is to use.

 Ease of Use

 If you don't want to deal with the complications involved with using your smartphone to find your keys or any of the apps, programming, and setup that come along with models that have these capabilities, you're going to want an RF package.
-We'd recommend the KeyRinger duo for the simplest package, but if you'd like to tag up to 6 items for easy locating, the Esky Key Finder kit is the way to go.
+We'd recommend the KeyRinger duo for the most straightforward package, but if you'd like to tag up to 6 items for easy locating, the Esky Key Finder kit is the way to go.

-If you think that you might be exposing your keys to water during activities such as surfing, kayaking, or fishing we'd recommend the Tile Pro.
-This finder is rated to IP68 waterproofing — meaning that it can be submerged in 1.5 meters of water for 30 minutes.
-Many finders we've tested have an IP67 rating, which means that they can withstand 1 meter of water for 30 minutes before sustaining any damage.
-In this group are the Innway Tag, the Cube Key Finder, and the Cube Pro.
+If you think you might be exposing your keys to water while surfing, kayaking, fishing, or another water activity, we'd recommend the Tile Pro.
+This finder has an IP68 waterproofing rating, which means it can submerge in 1.5 meters of water for 30 minutes.
+The Cube Key Finder, the Innway Tag, and the Cube Pro have an IP67 rating, which means that they can withstand 1 meter of water for 30 minutes before sustaining any damage.

 There is no way around it — the KeyRinger is ridiculously loud.
 If the volume is a deciding factor for you, definitely check this model out — we measured 106 decibels of noise coming from this tracker at 2 feet away.
 If you want decent volume but also want Bluetooth options such as a multitude of tones or the use of a virtual assistant, check out the Chipolo One.
 This device emits an impressive 82.3 decibels but also comes with many features that we would consider to be luxurious.